-Please return this form to Hicham ElTal (heltal@mercedid.org) by < date >.
-Selected RAC members will be notified by < date >; their first RAC meeting will be < date >.

-Name: ·
+Name:

-Organ ization:
+Organization:

 Email: Phone Number:

-Please t within the RAC you are applying for (refer to Attachment A for
+Please indicate which specific seat wit detailed descriptions). hin the RAC you are applying for (refer to Attachment A for

-1st Ch oice:
+1st Choice:

-oice:Caucus Interest

-2nd Cl noice:

 Caucus Interest

+2nd Choice:

+Caucus Interest

-Please indicate if you meet the elig gibility criteria:
+Please indicate if you meet the eligibility criteria:

-☐ Represent an agency, org region. ganization, tribe, academia, or interests that are under-represented in the
+\Box Represent an agency, organization, tribe, academia, or interests that are under-represented in the region.

-IRWN perience related to water management, including participation in the ources planning, or other water resource policy, planning, outreach,
+Describe your knowledge and experience related to water management, including participation in the IRWM Program, stormwater resources planning, or other water resource policy, planning, outreach, or implementation efforts:

-at a level beyond that with d knowledge allows you to: e to objectively articulate the perspective of your interest and caucus hin your individual organization. s with the best interests of the entire Merced IRWM region in mind.
+Describe how your experience and knowledge allows you to:

+- 1. Have the ability and desire to objectively articulate the perspective of your interest and caucus at a level beyond that within your individual organization. - 2.
+Provide recommendations with the best interests of the entire Merced IRWM region in mind.

+Describe how your position within your organization allows you to:

-Act as a point of contact w n your organization allows you to: within your individual organization for collection and dissemination the IRWM Program.
-Shout the IRWM Program to your contacts, as appropriate.
+- 1. Act as a point of contact within your individual organization for collection and dissemination of information related to the IRWM Program. - 2.
+Disseminate information about the IRWM Program to your contacts, as appropriate.

-Attachment C - RAC Attendance Policy

-Attachment C

-Merced Integrated Regional Water Management (IRWM) Program / Storm Water Resources Plan (SWRP)

-Regional Advisory Committee (RAC) Attendance Policy
+Attachment C Merced Integrated Regional Water Management (IRWM) Program / Storm Water Resources Plan (SWRP) Regional Advisory Committee (RAC) Attendance Policy